leaningtech/labs/sites/cheerpx/src/content/docs/11-guides/Networking.md

 description: Networking with CheerpX
 ---

+CheerpX supports networking through two primary methods:

+1. **Tailscale (default)** - A VPN solution using WebSockets for accessing private networks and the internet
+2. **Custom implementation** - Provide your own networking layer for specialized use cases

+This guide covers the default Tailscale-based networking.
+For information on implementing custom networking solutions, see the [Custom Networking](/docs/guides/Custom-Networking) guide.

+## Tailscale networking

 CheerpX supports networking scenarios via Tailscale, which is a VPN technology using WebSockets and a transport layer.
 Tailscale enables the CheerpX application to access private network services, peer-to-peer connections or connect to the wider internet.

 [Tailscale](https://tailscale.com/) is based on the [WireGuard](https://www.wireguard.com/) protocol.
 It includes a control plane that manages the WireGuard keys of all the machines in the network and takes care of authenticating users.
 Using this service provides extensive control over the network, user connections, authentication, security etc.